ayushpareek2003/Sentiment_Analyzer_Project/README.md

 Size of trained model is approx 450MB, so we can't upload it on github (Gdrive link is provided below)

-Then you have to use another function "final_res" available in "support.py" using that function you will get the final output as 1 for positive feeling and 0 for negative.
+Then you have to use another function "decode_sentiment" available in "support.py" using that function you will get the final output as 1 for positive feeling and 0 for negative.

 dont forgot to add "globe_6B_300.txt" file with support.py python file.

 Links:

 Model =

 globe_6B_300.txt = https://www.kaggle.com/datasets/thanakomsn/glove6b300dtxt